OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/fib.md

 ---
 title: fib
-description: This page offers a comprehensive guide on how to calculate Fibonacci retracement levels, detailing its usage and the parameters required.
+description: "This page offers a comprehensive guide on how to calculate Fibonacci" retracement levels, detailing its usage and the parameters required.
 keywords:
 - Fibonacci retracement levels